 So, as I mentioned, I really didn’t expect to find a vegan product like this in Vietnam, nor did I expect to find the best vegan cheese here.
 Logically though it makes sense.
 Cashews are grown in this area of the world.
 Unfortunately, most of them are exported to more Western countries.
 La Na’s work is inspirational, keeping a local product within the country in order to create amazing vegan cheese.

 I have been using their products in my cooking for a while now.
 Try adding it to pasta, salads, sandwiches and sauces.
-Here are some photos for inspiration:
+Here is a vegan cheese recipe by Edible Ethics.

 For more information, follow their Facebook – https://www.facebook.com/Kashewcheese/

 You will find Kashew Cheese pop ups all around Ho Chi Minh City and their cheese features on a few restaurant menus, for example The Loop.

 Make sure to check them out!

 The younger of the two Vegan Sisters.
 She is the Founder of a vegan digital marketing agency.
 She also runs Edible Ethics vegan recipe hub.